 The story of the name Doucaie is a long and distinguished tale beginning in the French Province of Gascogne

 .
-Doucaie was a name for a person of sweet, pleasant, or mild disposition as it is derived from the Old French word douce.
+Doucaie was a name for a person of sweet, pleasant, or mild disposition as it is derived from the French word "douce," which directly translates to "fresh."
+Some sources also believe that it could be derived from the French word "doux," which means "soft."
+CITATION[CLOSE]

 Early Origins of the Doucaie family